PSMS Medan: Perserikatan era (1967–1990)

-During this glories eras, PSMS were strengthened by many quality players such as Yuswardi, Muslim, Sunarto, Sukiman, Ipong Silalahi, Wibisono, Tumsila, Sarman Panggabean, Suwarno, Tumpak Sihite, Nobon Kayamuddin, Zulkarnaen Pasaribu, Ismail Ruslan, Parlin Siagian, Sunardi B, Marzuki Nyakmad, Zulham Effendi Harahap, Sunardi A., Bambang Usmanto, Musimin, Sakum Nugroho M. Siddik, Ricky Yacobi, Abdul Kadir, Jacob Sihasale, Ronny Pasla, Yudo Hadianto, M.Basri, Taufik Lubis, Pariman, Iswadi Idris, Abdul Rahman Gurning, Anwar Ujang, Ponirin Meka, Jaya Hartono, Zulkarnaen Lubis, Sakum Nugroho, Soetjipto Soentoro and others.
+PSMS were strengthened by many players such as Yuswardi, Muslim, Sunarto, Sukiman, Ipong Silalahi, Wibisono, Tumsila, Sarman Panggabean, Suwarno, Tumpak Sihite, Nobon Kayamuddin, Zulkarnaen Pasaribu, Ismail Ruslan, Parlin Siagian, Sunardi B, Marzuki Nyakmad, Zulham Effendi Harahap, Sunardi A., Bambang Usmanto, Musimin, Sakum Nugroho M. Siddik, Ricky Yacobi, Abdul Kadir, Jacob Sihasale, Ronny Pasla, Yudo Hadianto, M.Basri, Taufik Lubis, Pariman, Iswadi Idris, Abdul Rahman Gurning, Anwar Ujang, Ponirin Meka, Jaya Hartono, Zulkarnaen Lubis, Sakum Nugroho, Soetjipto Soentoro and others.

 The end of glories eras; Liga Indonesia era (1990–2001)

 PSMS glories eras ended in the early 1990s.
 In the 1991–92 season, they became the runner-up when they lost to PSM Makassar 2–1 in the final.
 When the era of Perserikatan ended and turned into the Liga Indonesia, PSMS achievement was up and down.
 In the Liga Indonesia 1994-95 and 1995–96, they became the mid-table club.
 Even in the 1996–97 season, PSMS almost relegated to First Division.
 The situation improved when in 1997–98 season, they ranked 1st at the west division.
 But the competition was stopped due to the May 1998 riots which made the security condition in Indonesia was not conducive.

 After the riots, Liga Indonesia was held again in the season 1998–99.
 In this season, PSMS managed to qualify for the semi-finals.
 In the semi-final, they lost against Persebaya 4–2 in a penalty shootout (a.e.t.
 1–1).
 In that game, PSMS wore their away costume.
 In the next season, they qualified for the last 8 and ranked 4th in Group A along with PSM, Pupuk Kaltim, and Persijatim.
 In the season 2001, they qualified to the semi-finals and would play against PSM.
 They lost 3–2 in a penalty shootout (a.e.t.
 2–2).